Walked Passed Or Past And How To Check You Are Correct

 There are many such word pairs, such as bear and bare, hole and whole, and poured and pored.

-So, while past and passed make no difference in speaking, we have to check our usage and spelling when we write.
+While past and passed make no difference in speaking, you have to check your usage and spelling when you write.

 Common mistakes with past and passed